BoredomExists/WorkDoneInSchool/README.md

 I'm currently a senior at the University of South Carolina with a hobby of creating random projects.

+# About the Repo
+This repository is my collection of various projects that I have done during my time as a college student along with some personal projects.
+Each program or project is organized by language and then either by a something that was done in college or a personal project.
+All college projects are complete, but some personal projects are either completed or still being worked on.

 ## Tech Stack

 - **Languages**: Java, Python, Javascript, HTML, C++, C#, CSS, Rstudio, SQL